Nicholas Rescher: Philosophy

 Rescher's university biography describes his philosophical work thus:

 His work envisions a dialectical tension between our synoptic aspirations for useful knowledge and our human limitations as finite inquirers.
 The elaboration of this project represents a many-sided approach to fundamental philosophical issues that weaves together threads of thought from the philosophy of science, and from continental idealism and American pragmatism.

+He is known for his system of pragmatic idealism, which synthesizes British idealism with the pragmatism of the U.S. The original term he used for his system was conceptual idealism, an attempt to renew the idealist approach to knowledge in the domain of modern science.

-In the mid and late 1960s, his studies were focused on medieval Arabic logic, but he soon broadened his areas of inquiry in metaphysics and epistemology, moving towards the methodological pragmatism he would define.
+In the mid and late 1960s, his studies were focused on medieval Arabic logic, but he soon broadened his areas of inquiry in metaphysics and epistemology, moving toward the methodological pragmatism he would define.
 In the 1970s, he began working more extensively with American pragmatism with a focus on the writings of C. S. Peirce, who was to number among his major influences.
 In 1966, Rescher collaborated with Herbert A. Simon on a ground-breaking paper on the theory of causality.

-He has contributed to futuristics, and with Olaf Helmer and Norman Dalkey, invented the Delphi method of forecasting.
+Rescher had contributed to futuristics, and with Olaf Helmer and Norman Dalkey, invented the Delphi method of forecasting.
 A lifelong aficionado of the philosophy of G. W. Leibniz, Rescher has been instrumental in the reconstruction of Leibniz's machina deciphratoria, an ancestor of the famous Enigma cipher machine.
-Rescher is also responsible for two further items of historical rediscovery and reconstruction: the model of cosmic evolution in Anaximander, and the medieval Islamic theory of modal syllogistic.
+Rescher was also responsible for two further items of historical rediscovery and reconstruction: the model of cosmic evolution in Anaximander, and the medieval Islamic theory of modal syllogistic.

 Honors

-Rescher has been honored for his work.
+Rescher was honored for his work.
 In 1984, he received the Humboldt Prize for Humanistic Scholarship.
 In 2005, he received the Cardinal Mercier Prize, and in 2007 the American Catholic Philosophical Society's Aquinas Medal.
 In 2011, his contributions as a German-American to philosophy were recognized with the premier cross of the Order of Merit of the Federal Republic of Germany, the Founder's Medal of the American Metaphysical Society (2016), and the Helmholtz Medal of the German Academy of Sciences Berlin-Brandenburg.
 He holds eight honorary degrees.
 Having held visiting lectureships at Oxford, Konstanz, Salamanca, Munich, and Marburg, he has been awarded fellowships by the Ford, Guggenheim, and National Science Foundations.
 In April 2021, University of Tehran held a session in his honor where Nadia Maftouni asserted:

 Rescher's A Journey through Philosophy in 101 Anecdotes is a successful framework to reach a broader audience in the field.
 At first glance it seems an easy book to write.
 But at least in philosophy, it's easy to write in a complicated style and it's hard to write in a simple, clear, and readable fashion.